EYXLiu/f25-take-home-assessment/README.md

 ## Extra
 Added a storage for the ids, which is dropdown accessible, instead of manually typing in the codes <br/>
 Set up Redis Cache instead of Dictionary Memory for expireable ids instead of permanent ids <br/>
-* Still able to type in codes, but don't have to <br/>
+* Still able to type in codes, but don't have to - stored by location so ease of access <br/>
 * Set up a docker file for the backend (since redis runs on a separate port), must run `docker-compose up --build` <br/>
 * Set up a retrieval for the current keys and locations (stored at GET /weather)